RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### n_drugs

-    - The number of drug nodes to return.
+    - Given an interested disease CURIE, the number of drug nodes to return.
 If not provided defaults to 50.
 Considering the response speed, the maximum number of drugs returned is only allowed to be 50.

+    - Acceptable input types: integer.

+    - This is not a required parameter and may be omitted.

+    - `5`, `15`, and `25` are examples of valid inputs.

+    - If not specified the default input will be 50.

+* ##### n_diseases

+    - Given an interested drug CURIE, The number of disease nodes to return.
+If not provided defaults to 50.
+Considering the response speed, the maximum number of diseases returned is only allowed to be 50.

     - Acceptable input types: integer.